ajaygunalan/ajaygunalan.github.io/_includes/main.md

 <br>

-More specifically, my research interest includes: Combining Machine Learning and Motion Planning, Manipulation of Deformable Objects, Learning to Control, Grasping, Tactile Sensing, Medical Robots, Contact-Dynamics, Bio-Inspired Robots, Application of Non-Linear Control and Optimization in Real-Time on Robots.
+More specifically, my research interest includes: Combining Machine Learning and Motion Planning, Manipulation of Deformable Objects, Learning to Control, Grasping, Tactile Sensing, Medical Robots, Contact-Dynamics, Hybrid-Systems, Bio-Inspired Robots, Application of Non-Linear Control and Optimization in Real-Time on Robots.